 You will typically want to enroll in Medicare Part B during your initial enrollment period.
-Your initial enrollment period is a 7 month window at the time you are first eligible for Medicare (Either the month you turn 65 or the 25th month of disability).
+The initial enrollment period is a 7 month window at the time you are first eligible for Medicare (Either the month you turn 65 or the 25th month of disability).

 Example: Mary turns 65 on July 15th, 2014 she is eligible to enroll in Medicare Parts A,B,C, and D from April 2014 till October 2014.

-Note: It is important to understand when Mary’s coverage will start!
+It’s critical to understand when Mary’s coverage will start!
 If you sign up for Medicare Part A (Hospital Insurance) and/or Medicare Part B (Medical Insurance) during the first 3 months of your Initial Enrollment Period, your coverage starts the first day of your birthday month, unless your birthday is on the first day of the month.

 If Mary’s birthday was September 2nd and she signed up in June her Coverage would start on September 1st.

 If Mary’s birthday was September 1st and she signed up in June her Coverage would start on August 1st.

 The cost for Medicare Part B depends on your income level.